 If you're one of those annoying critics who complain Bun Mee’s banh mi go over the top with creativity and aren’t “authentic,” shut the hell up and try Bun Mee's simple, Hanoi-style fried catfish banh mi.
 If you're NOT one of those annoying critics, then... try one of Bun Mee's banh mi that go over the top with creativity and isn't “authentic” like, say, the lemongrass pork banh mi with garlic mayo.
 Bonus points for RISK-style expanding across SF, from Fillmore to Market, where it's now your best lunchtime option on the thoroughfare near the FiDi (sorry Super Duper).

 If the fabled Zuni chicken and a banh mi did the sex, and then nine month later popped out a little one, it'd look kinda sorta exactly like Castro Tarts’ version of a roasted chicken banh mi.
 So, yeah, get that, and also maybe the pork loin banh mi with sautéed onions and the rosemary chicken banh mi with all the regular pickled fixings.

 This is possibly THE perfect banh mi -- from the baguette to the buttery head cheese.
 You’ll probably still stumble over a few needles here and there approaching the deli, but oh is it worth it.
 Everyone, everywhere falls in love with it.

+After a workout on the Kezar track, you deserve a good sandwich.
+This is the address to seek out.
 Wooly Pig is totally not Vietnamese, yet the people here know how to layer myriad cold cuts and pâté for the UCSF med students who think of this as a part of their apartment.
 On special days, don’t think twice about getting the pork meatball banh mi.
 Other than that, you’re in non-banh mi territory.